GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Mechanical_Bride_Folklore_1951.md

 # Pluribus Assertions

 1. Ravi (Laxmi's son): child, he is 9 years old.
 Ravi is not immune and has been "Joined".
 She loudly makes the point that her child is still her child because the body is the same.
 Physical body.
-Episode Two at the Air Force One (POTUS Seal) meatings.
+Episode Two at the Air Force One (POTUS Seal) in-person physical meetings.